josharsh/100LinesOfCode/Roman To Arabic/README.md

 # Roman to Arabic Numerals Converter

-This is a simple tool used in the console to convert Roman numerals into an Arabic number.
+A simple console tool that converts Roman numerals into their equivalent Arabic number.

 ## Usage